kontent-ai/delivery-sdk-net/docs/readme.md

 - ✔️ [Use structured rich-text rendering](Structured-Rich-text-rendering.md) to enable display templates for rich-text elements
 - ✔️ [Enable retry logic](Retry-capabilities.md) to ensure maximum resiliency of your app
 - ✔️ [Secret Manager or Azure Key Vault](Retrieving-secured-and-previewing-unpublished-content.md) to store Secured Content and Preview API keys

-### DON'Ts:
-- ❌ [Use .NET Framework 4.x for new projects](Loading-DeliveryClient-settings-for-apps-running-on-.NET-framework-(MVC-5-&-OWIN)) as it'll be soon replaced with .NET 5 (based on .NET Core)/.NET 6

 ## Full Table of Contents